Canada Post admin experience

 When you open the Shipments section for a new order, you will notice that it already contains a list of shipments.
 This list reflects the way in which the module proposes to split the items from this order into parcels based on the weight limit for one package.

-For example, in the screen below you can see how a large order was split into two parcels so the weight of each parcel does not exceed 10 kilograms:
+For example, below you can see how a large order was split into three parcels so the weight of each parcel does not exceed 10 kilograms:

 When the module splits an order into parcels, it does not take into account the dimensions of the individual items in the order nor the dimensions of the box into which they will be packed.
 As a result, the method does not guarantee that the items placed by the module into one parcel will actually fit in.
 It is your responsibility as a merchant to verify not only that the weight of the items in each shipment does not exceed the Package maximum weight limit, but also to make sure the items placed into each parcel do actually fit into the box of the specified dimensions.